bvds/andes/docs/guides/manager_guide/README.md

 Tasks:

  - Click the Refresh arrow to update the devices list.
- - Click a checkbox and the trashcan icon to wipe out all Space Client data on a device.
+ - Click a checkbox and the trash can icon to wipe out all Space Client data on a device.
  - Search for a device.

 Lists: